Mwalimu Nyerere Memorial Academy

 Mwalimu Nyerere Memorial Academy (MNMA) is an undergraduate university dating back to the dawn of Tanzania's independence in 1961.
-It is located in Kigamboni, Dar es Salaam, Tanzania.
+It is located in Kigamboni District of Dar es Salaam Region, Tanzania.
 It took over the assets and functions of the former Kivukoni Academy of Social Sciences.

 Historical background

 The Mwalimu Nyerere Memorial Academy emerged from an institution once called Kivukoni College.

 Phase 1

-In February, 1958 the National Conference of TANU which was held in Tabora passed a Resolution to establish a college for adults in the lines of Ruskin College in Oxford.
+In February 1958, the National Conference of TANU which was held in Tabora passed a Resolution to establish a college for adults in the lines of Ruskin College in Oxford.
 The college was to be a tool for spreading understanding of social, political and economic problems facing underdeveloped countries such as Tanganyika among people who were likely to become leaders in the newly independent country but who did not have qualifications necessary to enter educational institutions.
 The Adult College was formally established on 29 July 1961 as a private company under Companies Ordinance (Cap 212) and named Kivukoni College.
 While inaugurating Kivukoni College, Mwalimu Julius Kambarage Nyerere, the President of TANU and the Prime Minister of Tanganyika by then had this to say about the name.